M-o-a-T/moat-mqtt/docs/quickstart.rst

 Running a broker
 ----------------

-``distmqtt`` is a command-line tool for running a MQTT broker:
+``moat mqtt broker`` is a command-line tool for running a MQTT broker:
 ::

-    $ distmqtt
+    $ moat mqtt broker
     [2015-11-06 22:45:16,470] :: INFO - Listener 'default' bind to 0.0.0.0:1883 (max_connections=-1)

-See :doc:`references/distmqtt` reference documentation for details about available options and settings.
+See :doc:`references/moat_mqtt_broker` reference documentation for details about available options and settings.